Article first published April 2018, updated September 2019

 Confident organizations encourage risks and defensive organizations are risk averse.

 Using segmentation allows your organization to take risks by testing exactly which content and messaging specific groups of your audience want to receive.
 Segmentation tactics can be based on:

 - Donor/volunteer persona

 For example, Red Cross segments their audience from the very beginning.
-They let their subscribers choose how much personalization they prefer based on the information they include:
+They let their subscribers choose how much personalization they prefer based on the information they include in their signup form:

 Segmentation allows you to discover exactly what your specific donors/potential donors need from you to stay engaged and happy with your organization.

-The nonprofit space is ever-changing, and how you adapt to change is key to success.
-Never stop learning from your audience, testing to discover what they need, and using segmentation tools to ensure you are reaching out to donors as humans, not just an inbox.
+The nonprofit space is constantly changing, and how you adapt to change is key to success.
+Never stop learning from your audience, testing to discover what they need, and using segmentation tools to ensure you’re reaching out to donors as humans, not just an inbox.

 The dynamic shifts and trends in donor behavior can be a lot to keep up with.
 The insights presented by the experts at CauseVox Live gave each attendee fresh ideas on how they can utilize current engagement and fundraising channels.
 We also left with a full appreciation for all of the hard, meaningful work done by today’s nonprofit organizations.